Where is the information in data?

 Animation of a double pendulum swinging around chaotically Characterizing information loss in a chaotic double pendulum with the Information Bottleneck

-NeurIPS 2022 workshop "Machine learning and the physical sciences", selected for oral presentation
+NeurIPS 2022 workshop "Machine learning and the physical sciences" [arxiv link]

 Animation of Mona Lisa painting approximations that decrease in fidelity The Distributed Information Bottleneck reveals the explanatory structure of complex systems